 It would be a big mistake not to include chocolate cake in this section.
 This classic chocolate dessert is always a big hit whenever it appears on a dining table.
 Follow this recipe for a moist, fudgy, and visually-impressive cake.

 The secret to baking the perfect chocolate cake is coffee.
 No, I’m not kidding.
 Adding some coffee enhances the richness of your dessert.
-Even if you’re not a fan of coffee, give it a chance, and you’ll be pleasantly surprised.
+Even if you’re not a fan of coffee, give it a chance, and you’ll have a pleasant surprise.

 Reputable Chocolate Brands To Opt For